 So you’ve got a massive amount of growth going on.
-Also you’ve got variable service levels on large African cities.
+Also, you’ve got variable service levels in large African cities.

 You’ve got some infrastructure that’s still okay but will be getting congested because of the growth.
 You’ve got other infrastructure that is very poor particularly in some of the informal housing areas.

 Grant said that – African cities are expanding all the time.
 Ross agreed that they are very quickly expanding.

 So in a way, this posed the temptation to build infrastructure to solve the problem.
 The problem may be replicated the day after the solution was built.
 So it’s a long game, isn’t it?

 It is.
 I think the thing there is, particularly, we don’t run into this issue as much in New Zealand.

 Some of the American cities are running into it, Austin, Texas and Raleigh, North Carolina I think are growing very quickly still.